steven2358/stubru_metastream/README.md

 Studio Brussel Metastream Ripper
 ================================

-This script lets you scrobble the Studio Brussel online radio automatically through Streamripper and Winamp.
+This script lets you scrobble the Studio Brussel online radio station automatically through Winamp using Streamripper.

 How to install
 --------------